 Slotkin introduced the bill during Infrastructure Week, a week of education and advocacy around rebuilding our nation’s infrastructure.
 Last week, a new report showed that Michigan has the highest number of PFAS-contaminated sites in the country.

 “In Michigan, environmental security is homeland security.
-Particularly when it comes to water infrastructure, this is about the safety of our kids and our way of life, and we need to start treating it that way,” said Slotkin.“That’s why I’m proud to introduce a bill to require testing for PFAS in our drinking water — something that is currently not required by the EPA — so that towns like mine know if their water is safe to drink.”
+Particularly when it comes to water infrastructure, this is about the safety of our kids and our way of life, and we need to start treating it that way,” said Slotkin.“That’s why I’m proud to introduce a bill to require testing for PFAS in our drinking water or to provide the best water softener alternatives to allow for available drinking water everywhere — something that is currently not required by the EPA — so that towns like mine know if their water is safe to drink.”

 “It doesn’t matter if you’re a Democrat or a Republican or an Independent — if you’re going to hand your child a glass of water, you should be confident it won’t cause cancer or other lifelong health issues — that’s your family and that’s about safety,” she added.